-Grass is something that a lot of people regard as simple.
+We all want to achieve beautiful, lush green lawns.
+That’s why a lot of people spend time and effort tending to their grass, ensuring it looks good.
+A pretty simple task.
+They’re satisfied as long as it looks good.
+Grass is something that many regard as simple.
 It’s just grass, after all!
 Sometimes, though, you might start noticing some changes in your grass that make you wonder.
 Is that healthy?
 What does healthy grass even look like?
 If you’ve ever asked yourself these questions, here are the answers.

 This depends on the variety of grass.
 While we tend to think of grass as one color — green — it can actually come in a range of colors and shades!
 Some grass varieties, like centipede grass, are a paler shade of green.
 Other varieties are other colors entirely, like blue fescue, which, as the name suggests, is blue.